ridoli/BuildingAI/README.md

 ## How is it used?

 The tool is deployed to a cloud server, such as AWS or Azure environment.
-In that way, same data can be easily share across many countries and hospitals, improving the efficiency of the tool.
+In that way, same data can be easily shared across many countries and hospitals, improving the efficiency of the tool.

-The tool will be consulted by doctors and, based on the inputs (analysis, images and x-rays) it will try to predict if the patient could suffer any of the diseases registered in its database.
+The tool will be consulted by doctors and, based on the inputs (analysis, images and x-rays), it will try to predict if the patient could suffer any of the diseases registered in its database.

 ## Data sources and AI methods

-The tool will consist on a neuronal network that makes the decisions and a big database that collects data from around the world related t
+The tool will consist on a neuronal network that makes the decisions and a big database that collects data from millions of patients around the world.

 ## Challenges

 The biggest challenge will be to design a model accurate enoguh to really being able o predicting good results.
+ALso, collecting enough data from multiple sources will be a problem, regarding all data protection policies from countries.

 ## What next?